On this page:

 TWC's Civil Rights Division is governed by its own set of commissioners.
 The Commission on Human Rights establishes policies for the division and supervises the director in administering the activities of the division.
 The Commission on Human Rights is the state authority established as a fair employment practice agency.

 The major functions of TWC include developing the workforce, providing support services including child care for targeted populations participating in workforce training, and administering the unemployment benefits and tax programs.
 TWC also provides information and analysis on shifts in occupations and industries within the state.

-The Unemployment Benefits program, funded through employer taxes, provides temporary income to workers who have lost their jobs through no fault of their own.
+The unemployment benefits program, funded through employer taxes, provides temporary income to workers who have lost their jobs through no fault of their own.
 TWC collects unemployment taxes from liable employers and pays unemployment benefits to qualified claimants.
-TWC has a formal appeal procedure to address claim issues and employer's tax liability, contribution or reimbursement disputes.
+TWC has a formal appeal procedure to address claim issues and employer tax liability, contribution or reimbursement disputes.

 For employers, we offer recruiting, training and retraining, outplacement services, and valuable information on employment law and labor market trends and statistics.

 For job seekers, we offer career development information, job-search resources, training programs and, as appropriate, unemployment benefits.
 While targeted populations receive intensive assistance to overcome barriers to employment, all Texans can benefit from the services offered by the partners of Texas Workforce Solutions.